 Not only will you cut back on money, but you’ll also save precious time in the morning!
 It can be as simple as a bowl of cereal and fruit, and you don’t have worry about long lines or snagging a table at the food court downstairs.
 You can get some extra sleep or an earlier start to your day at the parks.
 To cut down on even more time, eat in shifts.
 The tadpoles can munch on breakfast while you shower and get dressed, then switch off.

 In order to beat the heat at Disney World, you’ll need to drink lots of water so you can stay hydrated.
 You can save a LOT of money by bringing your own refillable water bottles.
-A regular-sized bottled water costs about $3.50.
-For a family of four, that you would set you back $14 if everyone got their own bottled water — and that’s not nearly enough water for one day.
-There are drinking fountains throughout the parks where you can refill your water bottle.
+Regular-sized bottled water costs about $3.50.
+For a family of four, that would set you back $14 if everyone got their own bottled water — and that’s not nearly enough water for one day.
+There are water refill stations throughout the park so you can easily stay hydrated at Disney World.

 Instead of ordering a soda with your meal, opt for water.
 If you ask for “a cup of water” (as opposed to bottled water) at any quick-service restaurant, you’ll get it for free.
 We’ve even seen a large container of water already set up with cups by the pick-up window at some food counters.
 The same goes for table-service restaurants.

 Generally, you’ll get a better bang for your buck at a quick-service restaurant than at a table-service restaurant.
-Similar menu items can have a drastically different price tag.
-For example, if you’re feelin’ in the mood for Fish & Chips at the UK pavilion in Epcot, go to Yorkshire County Fish Stop where the classic British dish is $11.49, compared to ordering Fish & Chips at Rose and Crown Dining Room for $23.
+Similar menu items can have drastically different price tags.
+For example, if you’re feelin’ in the mood for Fish & Chips at the UK pavilion in EPCOT, go to Yorkshire County Fish Stop where the classic British dish is $12.99, compared to ordering Fish & Chips at Rose and Crown Dining Room for $26.
 Both versions are great, though!
 The ambiance surely plays a part since Yorkshire County Fish Shop is an outdoor walk-up counter with limited seating, while there’s plenty of indoor seating and air conditioning at Rose and Crown.

 At any quick-service restaurant, there’s nothing stopping a grown-up frog from ordering off the tadpoles’ menu!
 A kid's meal comes with an entree, a side and a drink.
-This is a great money-saving option, particularly for lighter eaters who would rather not waste any food (and money).
-However, table-service restaurants and buffet dining experiences are known to enforce the adult menu prices.
+This is a great money-saving option, particularly for lighter eaters who would rather not waste any food (or money).
+However, table-service restaurants with fixed-price menus and buffet dining experiences are known to enforce adult menu prices.

-The price you see on the menus at quick-service restaurants is typically factoring in a meal combo that includes the entree, a drink and a side.
+The price you see on the menus at quick-service restaurants is typically factoring in a meal combo that includes the entree and a side (unless otherwise stated).
 You can save a few bucks if you skip the side and tell the cashier that you only want the entree and a (free) cup of water.
 If you get hungry later on, just eat one of the snacks that you packed!

-Portion sizes can actually be quite generous that there’s enough food for two.
+Portion sizes can actually be generous enough that there’s food for two.
 It's easy to split an entree and a side at quick-service restaurants.
-At Cosmic Ray's in Magic Kingdom, the 1/2 Rotisserie Chicken dinner specialty meal is served with macaroni and cheese and green beans for $15.
+At Flame Tree Barbecue, the 1/2 Chicken entree meal is served with signature baked beans and coleslaw for about $14.
 It's plenty of food that a pair can share!
 Splitting a couple of appetizers can also be the way to go if you're ordering at a table-service restaurant.

-Character dining experiences can be pricey, but if it’s a must-do on your Disney bucket list, choose breakfast over lunch or dinner.
-Similar to table-service and buffet-style restaurants, dinner is generally the most expensive option and breakfast is the cheapest.
+Character dining experiences can be pricey, but if they're a must-do on your Disney bucket list, choose breakfast over lunch or dinner.
+Dinner is generally the most expensive option and breakfast is the cheapest.
 If you’re already planning on eating at Disney World on a budget, then just think of it this way: the money you saved instead of eating out for every meal can be used to splurge on a character dining experience.
 If you fill up, then you won’t need a huge lunch.